Redislabs-Solution-Architects/redisearch-newswire-demo/README.md

 ### 3. Sample Data

 - The repository includes a small sample parquet file (`sample.parquet`) with 100 documents
-- For testing with 10,000+ documents, you can provide your own parquet file
+- You may substitute your own parquet file for larger datasets (10k+)

 ## 🚀 Quick Start